 - 1. New development along West Bank and adjoining the Fossdyke Navigation should not result in an increase in flood risk.
-Any new development should: - a) Seek to retain existing public access to the Fossdyke Navigation and, where practical, enhance such access through the incorporation of waterside walkways and improvements to public realm; - b) Respect and protect the public amenity, biodiversity, and recreational value of the Fossdyke Navigation; - c) Development proposals which seek to enhance the setting of the Fossdyke Navigation and its associated history and amenity value will be supported.
+Any new development should: - a) Retain existing public access to the Fossdyke Navigation and, where appropriate to scale, nature and location, enhance such access through the incorporation of waterside walkways and improvements to public realm; - b) Respect and protect the public amenity, biodiversity, and recreational value of the Fossdyke Navigation; - c) Development proposals which seek to enhance the setting of the Fossdyke Navigation and its associated history and amenity value will be supported.